kuritkaj/codewinder/README.md

 The server requires the following environment variables:
 - OPENAI_API_KEY - which can be found [here](https://platform.openai.com/account/api-keys).
-  (Note: you must have GPT4 access; GPT3.5 is not sufficient for a reliable agent.)
+  (Notebook: you must have GPT4 access; GPT3.5 is not sufficient for a reliable agent.)

 And optionally the following environment variables:
 - ZAPIER_NLA_API_KEY - which can be found [here](https://nla.zapier.com/docs/).